bezabu/pp5-drf-api2/README.md

 - Edit a comment: As an owner of a comment I can edit my comment so that I can fix or update my existing comment

 The Movies Page
-- Movies page: As a user I can see a list of movies that can be reviewd
+- View movies page: As a user I can see a list of movies that can be reviewed so that I can decide which one to write about
-- Movie reviews: As a logged in user I can click a link that will take me to a page where I can write a review of the specific movie
+- Create movie reviews: As a logged in user I can click a link that will take me to a page where I fill out a form so that I can write a review of a specific movie
-- Movies statistics: As a user I can see how many reviews have been added for each movie and what the average score is
+- Movies statistics: As a user I can see how many reviews have been added for each movie and what the average score is so that I can see what many users think
-- Mobile first design: As a user I can see different amounts of information depending on the screen size of the device I am using
+- Mobile first design: As a user I can see different amounts of information depending on the screen size of the device I am using so that content is not stretched or squashed

 The Movie Page
 - Movie reviews: As a logged in user I can click a link that will take me to a page where I can write a review of the specific movie
 - Movies statistics: As a user I can see how many reviews have been added for each movie and what the average score is
-- Reviews list: As a user I can click on a link that will display a list of all reviews of that movie
+- Reviews list: As a user I can click on a link that will display a list of all reviews of that movie from it's page so that I can see all of the opinions about this movie in one place

 The Profile Page
 - Profile page: As a user I can view other users profiles so that I can see their reviews and learn more about them